Uptown Funk: Development and synopsis

-The song's official music video was filmed at 20th Century Fox Studios' "New York Street" backlot in Los Angeles.
-Mars and his frequent collaborator Cameron Duddy directed the video released on 17 November 2014.
-In it Ronson and Mars are wearing clothing from the late 1970s and 1980s.
+The music video was filmed at the 20th Century Fox Studios' "New York Street" backlot in Los Angeles.
+Mars and Cameron Duddy directed the video released on 17 November 2014.
+In it, Ronson and Mars are wearing clothing from the late 1970s and 1980s.
 Mars wears a "salmon-colored blazer" and both put on sun glasses.
-Throughout most of the "retro" video, Ronson, Mars and The Hooligans are singing, walking and dancing in the middle of the streets.
+Throughout most of the video, Ronson, Mars and The Hooligans are singing, walking and dancing in the middle of the streets.
 Ronson is seen mostly lingering in the background, while Mars takes the spotlight.
 At one point, during the video, Ronson and Mars get their hair put in perm curlers at a hair salon and their shoes shined.
 As Mars sings "Fill my cup, put some liquor in it", one of his bandmates does so.
 The singer also yells at his chauffeur to get the limousine as he, Ronson and the band "jive" next to it.
 Towards the end of the video, Ronson, Mars, The Hooligans and Jeff Bhasker perform the song in a closed set to several people.